-"It took us only 4 months to bring the concept to a fully functioning solution.
-The biggest challenge was deciding for the most simple and reliable solution out of all the good ideas and also keep the minimalist design,” said Andres Sampka.
+“It took us only 4 months to bring the concept to a fully functioning solution.
+The biggest challenge was deciding on the most simple and reliable solution out of all the good ideas and also keeping the minimalist design,” said Andres Sampka.

 He adds that “from the first day the goal was to test the product in a real environment with real customers and courier companies.
 Many thanks to all our pilot customers for their valuable feedback.
 We’ve made several changes in the product based on that”.

 “It’s been quite a ride.
 We have moved from a garage in Viimsi to our office in Pirita and involved a development partner, also an investor – Hoob.
 We have currently 9 members in the team all working towards a common goal of making the last mile courier services more convenient for all parties,” one of co-founders and technology manager Indrek Jürgenson said while looking back on a journey.

 Business Development Manager Tanel Raun said that pre-orders have already exceeded expectations: “Most orders are from larger cities and their suburbs.
 We are starting to install several hundred personal mailboxes in a couple of weeks.
 By the end of the year, our goal is to have at least 1,000 boxes functioning across Estonia”.

 Superangel has emphasized Parcelsea’s strong team of founders with remarkable experience in the industry and a bold vision.
 Market trends such as the continued growth of e-commerce and the contactless handling of parcels are in no doubt only grist for their mill.

 Superangel also previously invested in technology companies that solve the transportation challenges of both people and goods – Ziticity, Bolt and Starship Technologies.
 They see several collaboration opportunities that could help create even more value for customers.